 Consider organising care during the coronavirus outbreak

-Healthcare workers are working day and night to help fight the outbreak of Covid-19 and protect those who are most vulnerable.
+Healthcare workers are still working day and night to help fight the outbreak of COVID-19 and protect those who are most vulnerable.
 If family and friends are unable to provide the care your loved one needs, then you should consider arranging for a professional carer to support them through this challenging period.

 Make sure you reach out and ask for assistance if you know someone who is house-bound and require support for getting essential supplies.